Books & publications

 Under the Prairie Sky/ Sous le ciel des Prairies.
 With Rosanne Gasse, John Blaikie, Sophie Beaulé, Rachel Major, and Laurence Véron.
 Brandon: Canada Games Society, 1997.

-review of Tom Holland, Dominion: How the Christian Revolution Remade the World, Winnipeg Free Press, forthcoming.
+“Christianity ushered in a profound paradigm shift,” [review of Tom Holland, Dominion: How the Christian Revolution Remade the World], Winnipeg Free Press, 11 January 2020, D4.

 “Alexis in fine philosophical form in new novel,” [review of André Alexis, Days by Moonlight], Winnipeg Free Press, 30 March 2019, D3.